Analyzing Query Execution

 Additionally, sometimes the query optimizer breaks complex SQL queries into parts and creates temporary tables with the naming convention volt_tt_guid to process the query more efficiently.
 In this case, both the explain plan and the actual query execution summary apply to the last statement that was run.
 You can review previous query IDs to see the explain plan and actual query execution summary for each of the corresponding parts of the query.

-For more information about the difference between the explain plan and system views and logs, go to Mapping the Query Plan to System Views in the Amazon Redshift Database Developer Guide in the Amazon Redshift Database Developer Guide.
+For more information about the difference between the explain plan and system views and logs, go to Analyzing the Query Summary in the Amazon Redshift Database Developer Guide.

 Viewing Query Execution Details Using the Console

 Use the following procedure to look at the details of query execution.

 Sign in to the AWS Management Console and open the Amazon Redshift console at https://console.aws.amazon.com/redshift/.

 In the Cluster list, select the cluster for which you want to view query execution details.

 Click the Queries tab, and open the query for which you want to view performance data.

 Expand the Query Execution Details section and do the following: